terascope/teraslice/docs/packages/data-mate/overview.md

 ```

 ### isUUID
-`isUUID(input) - Validates that input is a UUID or a list of UUID's`
+`isUUID(input, context) - Validates that input is a UUID or a list of UUID's`

 ```javascript
 FieldValidator.isUUID('0668CF8B-27F8-2F4D-4F2D-763AC7C8F68B'); // true